paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-017-negotiation-and-implementation-of-trade-agreements.md

 **(d) Consultation with Congress before agreements entered into**

-(1) Before the President enters into any trade agreement under subsection (b) or (c) of this section, the President shall consult with—
+(1) Before the President enters into any trade agreement under subsection (b) or (c), the President shall consult with—

   (A) the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate; and